 Ms Chao, who was born in Taiwan, became the first Asian-American woman to hold a position in a presidential cabinet when she led the Labor Department under President Bush from 2001-09.

 Ms Chao, who is married to Senate Majority Leader Mitch McConnell, served as deputy secretary of transportation and director of the Peace Corps in former President George HW Bush's administration.

 She came to the US with her family at the age of eight and settled in New York, where her father became a shipping magnate.

-If confirmed by the Senate, Ms Chao would become the second person to hold the positions of labor secretary, transportation secretary and the spouse of a Senate majority leader.
+Ms Chao becomes the second person to hold the positions of labor secretary, transportation secretary and the spouse of a Senate majority leader.

 Elizabeth Dole previously held that title.